Dillon214/Demultiplex/Assignment-the-first/Answers.md

    rev_comp(AAT) -> ATT

    Create empty index identity dictionary, populate by parsing through index identity file.
-Sequences will be keys, index buxkets (B1, B9, etc) will be values.
+Sequences will be keys, index buckets (B1, B9, etc) will be values.
    Create a second dictionary from the above one by using rev_conp() on the keys.
+Alternitively, create this one in parallel to the first while parsing.

    These dictionaries are called index_1_identities and index_2_identities